loginom/loginom-help-en-omegat/data/processors/datamining/neural-network-regression.md

 * **Decay degree autofit** provides the auto selection of the Neural Network decay degree.
    * **Start with the specified decay degree**: usage of the value set on the page of the Neural Network parameters configuration as the initial *Decay degree*.

-> **Note:** if it is required to select parameters for the large input volumes or complex models, it is possible to enable only the structure selection, or only decay degree reducing the time spent on training.
+> **Note:** If it is required to select parameters for the large input volumes or complex models, it is possible to enable only the structure selection, or only decay degree reducing the time spent on training.

 #### Sampling Parameters